Narvik09/Tenure-Game/README.md

-A simple game based on the Erdos-Selfridge-Spencer Attacker Defender game.
+A simple game based on the Erdos-Selfridge-Spencer Attacker Defender theory.